teshenglin/diffusion_maps/README.md

 --
+## 7/3 - To do list
+* labelling of N clustering
+* python code for Manor's method
+* Read literatures about DM

 ## 7/1 - To do list
 * Explaine "check the distribution of nearest neighbors"
 * SVD

 ## 6/27 - To do list
 * Explaine SVD, and the relation betweem SVD and eigenvalue for square (positive) matrix